giantswarm/docs/src/content/app-platform/create-catalog/index.md

 - Link to ABS [tutorial](https://github.com/giantswarm/app-build-suite/blob/master/docs/tutorial.md)
 - Create simple GitHub Action to run `abs` and commit files to the repo.

-## Referencing an app catalog in an app CR
+## Referencing an app catalog in an App CR

 When the Catalog CR is not in the `default` namespace you need to set the catalog namespace to the organization namespace where it is stored.
 This can be done using